 Additionally, integration can be most successful with the establishment of veteran mentor programs.
 Mentors can have a direct, positive effect in two distinct ways.
 First, through peer-to-peer mentoring, veterans can assist one another in managing the academic demands they encounter.
 Second, traditional-aged students will have the opportunity to interact with those who have served.
 Opening this dialogue is crucial to bridging the gap between those who have served and those who have not.

 Engagement, through integration in campus life, is a dual investment that serves to enrich the student body and empowers the institution to become an integral player in the success of its student veteran population.
 By clearly recognizing the values added to the overall academic culture, institutions have a remarkable opportunity to serve as gateways for the successful transition and integration of our returning veterans, not only into the academic world, but also to establish a pattern of success as alumni of the institution.

 What’s Next?
 Models to Build Upon Your Growing Student Veteran Population

-The next article will discuss models that institutions can use to build upon the growing student veteran population.
+The next article discusses models that institutions can use to build upon the growing student veteran population.
 While each institution differs, there exist some commonalities that can be applied for the overall health of the institution.
 The voice of the student veteran can make a positive impact on the institution and also on the traditional student body.
 The form that takes will be discussed in detail.